-The higher A Band priority, will only be awarded to reflect urgent welfare difficulties that have a clear relationship to an applicants' existing accommodation and their safety, or wellbeing, would be seriously affected if they remained in their current home.
+The higher Band A priority will only be awarded to reflect urgent welfare difficulties that have a clear relationship to an applicants' existing accommodation and their safety, or wellbeing, would be seriously affected if they remained in their current home.

-The lower B Band priority will only be awarded to reflect significant welfare difficulties that have a clear relationship to an applicants' existing accommodation and their independence, or quality of life, would be significantly affected if they remained in their current home.
+The lower Band B priority will only be awarded to reflect significant welfare difficulties that have a clear relationship to an applicants' existing accommodation and their independence, or quality of life, would be significantly affected if they remained in their current home.

-Any professional, for example a Social Worker, Support Worker or Homelessness Prevention Officer, working with a person or their household can ask for a welfare award to be considered for a client.
+Any professional working with a person or their household can ask for a welfare award to be considered for a client.

-The representative will need to provide a written report, with additional evidence to support any reasons to move that are beyond their scope (i.e. Police records), which will then be carefully considered by the Housing Assessment Team, who will decide which priority band, if any, to award the application.
+The representative will need to provide a written report, with additional evidence to support any reasons to move that are beyond their scope (i.e., Police records), which will then be carefully considered by the Home Choice Team, who will decide which priority band, if any, to award the application.